javachefmc/trufflez-arcanum/README.md

 > Currently Pre-Alpha - Incomplete, but showcases some of the ever increasing number of blocks, items, and worldgen features.

-> The Biome system since Minecraft 1.18/1.18.1 is still in development, so terrain work will not officially start until at 1.18.2 at the earliest.
+> Due to changes since Minecraft 1.18, biome modifications are currently incompatible with other biome mods/datapacks.

 ## Planned Features
 - **Automatable alchemy** for extracting energy from materials